alexpeattie/alexpeattie.com/src/talks/_tts.md

 ---

-If a model "looks back" at the output sequence (more formally, if it generates each output item by conditioning on previously generated items) we say it is **"autoregressive"**.
+If a model "looks back" at the output sequence (more formally, if it generates each output item by conditioning on previously generated items) we say it is **"autoregressive"** or **"recurrent"**.

 Autoregressive models typically give a more fluent output, but they pose performance challenges (as we'll see).